-We are attempting to restore the original river beds and banks by rewilding these adjusted river courses.
-For us, this is more than just a compensatory measure.
+For us at Deutsche Bahn, renaturation measures are more than mere replacement measures.
+After all, biodiversity is an asset worth protecting.
+That is why we are working on sustainable solutions for a diverse ecosystem.
 When we upgraded the Rhine Valley Railway in Baden-Württemberg, we improved conditions in the Elz, Kinzig, Dreisam and Schutter rivers and created species-appropriate habitats for fish whose numbers have declined, such as Atlantic salmon, chub, bleak and dace.

 Fish ladders to help swimming

 Fish like to return upstream to their habitual spawning grounds to lay their eggs.
 Often, however, their route is blocked by dams and waterfalls that were built in the past.
-To enable the fish once more to carry on with their natural migration, we build fish ladders in the water.
+To enable the fish once more to carry on with their natural migration, we build fish ladders in the water, for example on a section of the Schutter and on a section of the Kirnau.

 "Fish nursery" in the Nidda River